gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/onboarding.md

 In addition, confirm that the new employee has attended:

-- Their first TTS All Hands and TTS Consulting All Hands meetings
-- Their first 18F Team Coffee or CoE All Hands meeting
+- Their first TTS All Hands meeting
 - Introductory meetings with their staffing representative
 - Virtual coffees — suggest specific people for the new employee to meet